Sebastián Ágreda

-Sebastián Ágreda (1795 – 18 December 1875) was Bolivian military officer and statesman who served as the seventh president of Bolivia for 29 days in 1841.
+Sebastián Ágreda (1795 – 18 December 1875) was a Bolivian military officer and statesman who served as the seventh president of Bolivia for 29 days in 1841.
 In addition to his short term as president, he also held a number of other governmental roles as well as being a prominent figure in the Bolivian military.

 Early life and military career

 Ágreda was born in Potosí, Bolivia in 1795, from a very young age, he enlisted in the armies of General José de San Martín.
 He participated in the battles of Chacabuco and Maipú.

 Ágreda had fought in the battles of Junin and Ayacucho under Antonio José de Sucre, for which the Grand Marshal rewarded him as commander of the Military College in Chuquisaca.
 Later still, he was appointed commander of the Army by Andrés de Santa Cruz, and was considered a national hero for heading the Bolivian forces that routed Argentina at the Battle of Montenegro in 1838.

 Later, in the division of General Guillermo Miller, he fought in the battles of Junín and Ayacucho under the command of Antonio José de Sucre.
 In 1826 he was appointed by Sucre as second head of the Military College until 1828.
 He fought in the main battles of the campaigns of Marshal Andrés de Santa Cruz in Peru.

 He was War Minister of Marshal Santa Cruz.
 Later he fought in the Battle of Montenegro.
 For his merits in this battle he was appointed Minister Plenipotentiary in Lima.